ninabarzh/ipa/content/en/docs/guides/device.md

 * Android: **Settings → Privacy → Ads → Reset advertising ID**
 * iPhone: **Settings → Privacy → Apple Advertising → Turn off Personalised Ads**

-Doesn’t stop everything—but cuts down on targeted tracking.
+Doesn’t stop everything, but cuts down on targeted tracking.

 5. Watch for battery use clues.
 If an unknown app is gobbling power in the background, that’s worth investigating.